Validating Markerless Motion Capture for Ramp and Stair Walking

 Study Overview

-• Movements: Level walking, ramp ascent/descent, stair ascent/descent
+• Conditions: Level walking, ramp ascent, ramp descent, stair ascent, stair descent

 Key Findings